 - Documented hoaxes, costumes, or taxidermy fakes originating from the same region and time period as the primary sightings.

-- High-resolution images or footage that, after stabilisation, enhancement, or forensic analysis, are conclusively shown to depict known animals, CGI, or human-manufactured objects.
+- High-resolution images or footage that, after stabilization, enhancement, or forensic analysis, are conclusively shown to depict known animals, CGI, or human-manufactured objects.

 - Clear financial or promotional incentive at the point of first public disclosure (merchandise lines, paid tours, television deals, viral marketing campaigns).